 Applications for the upcoming training year will be accepted until June 14th.
 Please include the following materials in your application:

 - Letter of interest describing goals for practicum position at CAPS

 - One letter of recommendation from a supervisor who can speak to your clinical work.

-We ask that any student who was seen previously as a client at Counseling Services consider that when applying to our practicum.
+We ask that any student who was seen previously as a client at CAPS consider that when applying to our practicum.
 For instance, if you complete a practicum at our site, you may interact with your prior therapist throughout your training activities here.
 However, your former therapist will not be your clinical supervisor.